-There’s no fuzzy math where you have to evaluate optional features based on a monthly payment for the next five years – you either pay more for the car or you don’t.
+Your expenses are transparent when you’re in charge of financing.
+There’s no fuzzy math where you have to evaluate optional features based on a monthly payment for the next five or seven years.
+You either pay more for the car, or you don’t.
+You’re in control.

 Negotiate on Price

 Going in without an offer means you’ll have to deal with other aspects.
 You might believe that you qualify for 0% financing (or whatever the day’s teaser is) when you actually don’t.
 You may spend hours looking at vehicles and negotiating with dealers, only to find out that you’re in above your head.

 The Back Office

-The dealer will work with your lender to complete funding.
+What about the logistics of funding your purchase?
+When you have pre-approval for your loan, you can focus on finding the automobile that’s right for you.
+The dealer works directly with your lender to complete the funding.
 You’re not a banker, and you don’t need to be.
 Dealers get paid by banks, credit unions, and other lenders all the time.